 EURIMAGES - European Cinema Support Fund

-Eurimages has a total annual budget of €25 million.
-This financial envelope derives essentially from the contributions of the member states as well as returns on the loans it grants.
+Eurimages has a total annual budget of approximately €27.5 million.
+This financial envelope derives essentially from the contributions of the member states as well as returns on the loans granted by the Fund.

-Eurimages has three support schemes:
+Eurimages has four support schemes:

-- cinema co-production,
+- film co-production,

-- theatrical distribution and
+- promotion and